 Systems for finishing basement walls are available in pre-designed, pre-cut panels.
 These panels can be used to complete and insulate your basement.

 The walls are offered to basement owners as a solution.
-They are ideal for basements because they are water-resistant and can prevent the growth of mold there.
+They are ideal for basements because they are water-resistant and can prevent mold growth.

 However, the fact that basement wall finishing systems are so expensive is a drawback.
 You must be prepared to pay for professional services because the walls are inappropriate for a do-it-yourself project.